 This Sichuan style wonton recipe is made for that batch of Sichuan red chilli oil you made.
-Easy to make, these spicy Sichuan wontons have a pork filling that’s so perfectly seasoned you could eat them on your own.
+Easy to make, these spicy Sichuanese wontons have a pork filling that’s so perfectly seasoned you could eat them on your own.
 But why would you want to when you can generously douse them in some homemade chilli oil.

-Now’s the time for your reward for making that batch of Sichuan red chilli oil – spicy wontons.
+Now’s the time for your reward for making that batch of Sichuan red chilli oil – spicy Sichuanese wontons.
 This Sichuan style wonton recipe is a cinch.
-These wontons are really very easy to make and while they are a meal on their own you serve these up with some dan dan noodles, kung pao chicken, and mapo tofu, and have a proper Sichuan feast.
+These wontons are really very easy to make and while they are a meal on their own you serve these up with some dan dan noodles, kung pao chicken, and mapo tofu, and have a proper Sichuanese feast.

 I’ve been refining this recipe for quite some time and have finally settled on the best pork filling, but the real key to a satisfying Sichuan style wonton is that homemade chilli oil – so if you haven’t made a batch yet, do that now before proceeding.